artainmo/DevOps/cloud/README.md

 The structure of a docker image that combines training and inference looks like the following image.
 The possibility also exists to use separate images for training and inference.<br>
 ![Screen Shot 2024-06-27 at 16 30 45](https://github.com/artainmo/DevOps/assets/53705599/a1eab729-50d0-488f-9cee-88d8d77067b8)<br>
 'nginx.conf' is a configuration file for the NGINX web server. 'predictor.py' implements a flask web server for making predictions at runtime.
 The 'serve' directory contains a program for container hosting.
 The 'train' directory contains the invoked program for training. 'wsgi.py' is a wrapper for invoking flask application to serve results.<br>
+A script entrypoint is designated by including 'ENV SAGEMAKER_PROGRAM <script_file>' in the Dockerfile.<br>
 Production variance allows testing out multiple models on live traffic.
 Variant weight indicates how to distribute traffic among them.
 A new model iteration could start with 10% variant weight and when proven performant the variant weight could be increased.

 Examples of edge devices are an embedded computer within your self-driving car, a smart camera like AWS deep lens.
 SageMaker Neo compiles inference/predicting code to edge devices.
 It optimizes code for specific edge devices such as ARM, Intel, Nvidia processors.
 Having the inference model run locally on edge device allows for speed by eliminating web request latency.
 Neo accepts code writtin in Tensorflow, MXNet, PyTorch, ONNX, or XGBoost.<br>